 The tenant's claim must also fall below the legal limit allowed in small claims court.
-For example, in California, a tenant can only sue for up to $10,000 in small claims court.
+For example, in California small claims courts, a tenant can sue for up to $10,000.
 The tenant also has to be able to prove all of the money damages in the lawsuit.
-It is difficult to prove money damages for grief and time, so it is unlikely the tenant will be awarded this part of the demand.
-It is also unlikely that a judge would award the tenant compensation for transportation costs, even if the tenant wins.
+This means small claims judges typically won't award damages for more nebulous harms such as time spent dealing with a dispute or emotional distress.

 Small claims court rules vary from state to state, so be sure to check the rules in the state you live in.

 After the landlord receives the tenant's complaint, the landlord will have the opportunity to respond in an answer that must be filed with the court.
 Be sure to review the complaint to find out how long you have to file your answer—typically, answers are due within 20-30 days.